Table of Contents, Engage, Inspire, and Stimulate Your Audience Westside Toastmasters, in Santa Monica

 —Irving S. Cobb

-In my workshops, when I ask, "too much information is...?" and open it up to the audience, everyone answers "BORING."
+In workshops, when I ask, "too much information is...?" and open it up to the audience, everyone answers "BORING."

 Faced with an expectant audience, speakers feel they have to provide as much detailed information as they can.
 This overabundance of information makes some speakers feel secure, and soon becomes their security blanket.